-When expanding a community eruv, care must be taken to ensure that the sechirat reshut includes the expanded areas.
-In addition, sechirat reshut should not be allowed to expire.
 Many authorities require renewing sechirat reshut when the non-Jewish official from whom it was performed leaves his office.
 The Netivot Shabbat (37:28 and notes 96-99) cites these authorities, but he argues that sechirat reshut remains effective in democracies even when the government changes.
 He reasons that a newly elected government is bound by agreements made by its predecessors.
-In practice, Jewish communities today usually do not renew sechirat reshut every time the town government changes (also see Har Tzvi, Orach Chaim 17), although Rav Mordechai Willig informs me that he makes make an effort to renew the sechirat reshut for the Riverdale, New Yok Eruv when there is a change in local government leadership (Rav Willig serves as the Rav of the Young Israel of Riverdale).
+In practice, Jewish communities today usually do not renew sechirat reshut every time the town government changes (also see Mishnah Berurah 382:26 and the aforementioned Teshuvot Har Tzvi, Orach Chaim 17), although Rav Mordechai Willig informs me that he makes make an effort to renew the sechirat reshut for the Riverdale, New York Eruv when there is a change in local government leadership (Rav Willig serves as the Rav of the Young Israel of Riverdale).